sbmlteam/libsbml/CONTRIBUTING.md

 ## Procedure

-Our default branch is **development** which should be used for branching/forking and creating Pull Requests.
-Mark a Pull Request as **Draft** until you have finished - see note on Testing below.
+Our default branch is **development** which should be used for branching/forking and creating Pull Requests. **NOTE** Create **Draft Pull Request** until you have finished - see note on Testing below.

 The **stable** branch reflects the latest release and will only be updated when we create an official release.